BEagle1984/silverback/README.md

 * Simple yet powerful message bus
 * Abstracted integration with a message broker
 * Apache Kafka and RabbitMQ integration
-* DDD, Domain Events and Transactional Messaging
+* DDD, domain events and transactional messaging
 * Built-in error handling policies for consumers

 Discover more in the [project's website][docs-site].